bernatferragut/CCT/Introductions/CT Unplugged.md

 **Recommended duration:** 15 minutes

 **Learning objectives:**
-* Familiarity with the creation of a program
+* Devlop familiarity with the creation of a program
-* Familiarity with the programming concept of sequencing and algorithms
+* Devlop familiarity with the programming concept of sequencing and algorithms
 * To create clear and specific algorithms to perform a task or 'computation'

 **Materials:**